 6. If the tax I withhold is higher than the tax owed, what do I do with the difference?

 Technically, if you collect more than the amount of tax due, you must either return the excess amount to the customer or pay it to the state.

 7. What if the customer does not ultimately pay for the product provided?

 Sales tax is imposed on completed sales, not collections.
 Even if the customer account becomes uncollectible, the retailer is still responsible for tax on that sale.
-This is important to keep in mind when preparing sales tax returns.
-Even if an account is not yet collected, gross receipts from the sale must be included in the tax base for sales tax purposes.
+Keep this in mind when preparing sales tax returns.
+If an account is not yet collected, gross receipts from the sale must be included in the tax base for sales tax purposes.